 What is STEM and STEM-H?

-You’ve probably heard people talk about STEM jobs, STEM programs, and STEM programs, and you may have wondered – what is STEM?
+You’ve probably heard people talk about STEM jobs and STEM programs, and you may have wondered – what is STEM?
 STEM stands for Science, Technology, Engineering and Mathematics.
 Here at John Tyler, we use STEM-H, with the H standing for Health Care.

 Why is everyone talking about STEM or STEM-H?
 Why does it matter?